 One work can build on another.
 Baz Luhrmann's Romeo + Juliet is an adaptation of William Shakespeare's play; Lil Nas X's Old Town Road is built on a beat from YoungKio, which in turn samples Nine Inch Nails's 34 Ghosts IV.
-The copyright-law term for such adaptations is derivative works, which are defined as
+The copyright-law term for such adaptations is derivative works, which are defined as a work based upon one or more preexisting works, such as a translation, musical arrangement, dramatization, fictionalization, motion picture version, sound recording, art reproduction, abridgment, condensation, or any other form in which a work may be recast, transformed, or adapted.
+78

-Section 103 of the Copyright Act gives the author of a derivative work a copyright in "the material contributed by the author of [the derivative] work," but not in the "preexisting material" incorporated in it.91.
+Section 103 of the Copyright Act gives the author of a derivative work a copyright in "the material contributed by the author of [the derivative] work," but not in the "preexisting material" incorporated in it.79.
 The copyright in the preexisting work is unaffected.
 The result is that a derivative work, viewed as a whole, can be subject to multiple copyrights.
 Someone who copies Old Town Road without permission infringes on Lil Nas X's copyright in the lyrics and melody, and on YounKio's copyright in the beat, and on Nine Inch Nails's copyright in the instrumental.

-The rule that derivative works are copyrightable has an important proviso: "protection for a work employing preexisting material in which copyright subsists does not extend to any part of the work in which such material has been used unlawfully."92 This infringing-
+The rule that derivative works are copyrightable has an important proviso: "protection for a work employing preexisting material in which copyright subsists does not extend to any part of the work in which such material has been used unlawfully."
+This infringing-derivatives rule prevents a derivative work from being copyrightable if the derivative work itself infringes.